 Never visit DFO with a specific purchase in mind, because it’ll never work out for you.
 Instead, visit this slew of factory outlet shops with an open mind and an open wallet.
 You’ll either hit the jackpot and come out with bags of gear or you’ll find absolutely nothing and leave with a bottle of wine and a kebab.
 Find the DFO outlets here.

-Get yourself down to the Pig N Whistle in Fortitude Valley for a really fun afternoon.
-The place is pretty new and has loads of cool spaces to chill out, including an awesome beer garden for those balmy summer nights.
+Get yourself down to one of the Pig N Whistle’s dotted around Brisbane for a really fun afternoon.
+These venues have loads of cool spaces to chill out, including awesome beer gardens for those balmy summer nights.
 They’ve also got heaps of great craft beers on tap, live music, trivia nights and some of Brissie’s BEST pub food!
 YUM!
-Find Pig N Whistle Brunswick Street here.
+Find Pig N Whistle here.

 Visit Chester Street Bakery and Bar in Newstead for their awesome all-day menu but also for their incredible selection of cakes and other treats.
 They have awesome things you’ll want to eat like ice cream sandwiches and snickers cheesecake.
 All the noms.
 Find Chester Street Bakery here.